HL7/smart-app-launch/spec/capability-statement/index.md

-If a server requires SMART on FHIR authorization for access, its metadata must support automated dicovery of OAuth2 endpoints by including a "complex" extension (that is, an extension with multiple components inside) on the `CapabilityStatement.rest.security` element.
+If a server requires SMART on FHIR authorization for access, its metadata must support automated dicovery of OAuth2 endpoints by including a "complex" extension (that is, an extension with multiple components inside) on the `CapabilityStatement.rest.security` element (or when using FHIR DSTU2, the `Conformance.rest.security` element).
 Any time a client sees this extension, it must be prepared to authorize using SMART's OAuth2-based protocol.

 The top-level extension uses the URL